 Rattlesnake plantain is a perennial herbaceous plant that grows in large colonies in woodland habitats in the eastern United States.
 It is often found in open, sunny areas such as meadows, roadsides and edges of forests.
 The plant is native to the Appalachian Mountains and can be found as far north as Canada and as far south as Florida.
 It prefers moist, humus-rich soil and can tolerate both dry conditions and shade.
 The plant typically flowers from May through August, with its bright white blossoms attracting pollinators such as bees, butterflies and hummingbirds.
 The leaves of the Rattlesnake Plantain are thick and succulent, with a distinctive pattern of dark stripes along their length.
 The leaves are also said to have an unpleasant odor when crushed, hence its common name “rattlesnake”.

-See also What is Red Dragon Japanese Maple Plant
+See also What is Rhubarb Plant

 The plants are hardy down to USDA Zone 5, meaning they can withstand temperatures as low as -15°F (-26°C).
 They prefer full sun or part shade with plenty of moisture but will tolerate dry conditions if necessary.
 Rattlesnake plantains are best grown in well-drained soils high in organic matter such as compost or leaf mold.
 They will tolerate a range of soil pH levels but prefer slightly acidic soils.
 In colder climates they should be mulched for additional protection during winter months.